West Germany's Secret Back Channel to Iraq

 The visit was heavily influenced by the change in the Iraqi regime.
 Saddam Hussein, the new president and an anti-communist, made clear that Iraq would no longer rely solely on the Soviets to acquire equipment, technical expertise, or intelligence.
 Saddam’s anti-communist sentiment, along with the well-established desire for German intelligence, ushered in a new era of German-Iraq relations and marked the beginning of German-Iraqi intelligence sharing.

 The priorities for each side were clear from the start.
 Iraq’s intelligence agencies were interested in German espionage equipment and training in the BND schools.
 The BND, on the other hand, desired contacts with intelligence agencies in the Middle East.
-Acquiring information on terrorist organizations such as the Palestine Liberation Organization (PLO) and the Red Army Faction (RAF) was deemed essential to West Germany’s security in the 1970s and 1980s.
+Acquiring information on terrorist organizations such as the Popular Front for the Liberation of Palestine (PFLP) and the Red Army Faction (RAF) was deemed essential to West Germany’s security in the 1970s and 1980s.

 In the beginning of the 1980s, the BND sent its first legal station chief to the West German embassy in Baghdad.
 The station chief was also the liaison officer for the BND in Iraq.
 Relations with Iraq seemed to improve during the first years of Saddam’s regime.
 Iraq’s intelligence services received espionage equipment from the German company Telemit, and were trained at BND schools in Bavaria.
 West Germany, meanwhile, benefitted from its good relations with a regional power in the Middle East and received information on the whereabouts of RAF terrorists.

 The last known meeting between West German and Iraqi high-level intelligence officials took place during the visit of Saadun Shakir, Iraq’s Minister of Interior, to West Germany in April 1982.
-As the interior minister, he was also the head of the domestic intelligence agency of Iraq, or the Al ‘Amn Al ‘Amm (Directorate for General Security).
+Together with Fadhil Barrak, the head of domestic intelligence agency of Iraq, or the Al ‘Amn Al ‘Amm (Directorate for General Security), Shakir visited Bonn and Munich for talks on intensifiying the intelligence relations.

 During his visit in Germany, Shakir met Klaus Kinkel and brokered an agreement to train Iraqi special forces personnel in Baghdad.
 Kinkel provided the contact to a company known as the “Wenzel Hruby Communication Equipment GmbH Import Export Transit” in Hamburg, which in turn contracted GSG 9 specialist Ludwig Heerwagen for a monthly salary of 18,000 DM.
 The contract included the delivery of weapons from Heckler & Koch to Iraq and was signed by the member of the Iraqi secret service Ibrahim S. Ali.